 Ronda is the most famous of Andalusia's pueblos blancos ("white villages"), but it's not the easiest city to get to in Spain.
 Situated overlooking the Tajo Gorge, this city has several historic bridges that afford excellent views of the Andalusian landscape, and due to its proximity to Malaga, Ronda is accessible by bus, car, or train, making it the perfect stop on your trip from Malaga to Seville.

-The bus route between these cities is almost identical to that of the train, but the bus follows the winding roads through mountains along the A-367 to the A-357 before heading down the valley past Ardales and Cartama.
+The bus route between these cities is almost identical to that of the train, but the bus follows the winding roads through mountains before heading down the valley past Ardales and Cartama.

-If you want to rent a car and drive yourself from Malaga to Ronda, make sure that you have all the proper paperwork in order including an international driver's permit, if necessary.
+If you want to rent a car and drive yourself from Malaga to Ronda, make sure you have all the proper paperwork in order, including an international driver's permit.

 Once you're ready to depart, the best way to go is by taking E-15 along the coast, past Fuengirola and Marbella to San Pedro de Alcántara; then, take the A-376 from San Pedro de Alcántara for 44 kilometers before taking the A-369 to Ronda.
-All of this should take about one hour and 45 minutes.
+All of this should take about 1 hour, 45 minutes.

 Since renting a car provides you more flexibility in your trip itinerary, you could consider continuing your adventure with a trip to Seville, the capital and largest city of Andalusia.
 It takes about another 1 hour, 45 minutes to get to Seville from Ronda, so you could explore Ronda all day long and be in Seville by dinner time.